uk-gov-mirror/hmrc.ctc-traders-phase6-tis/source/documentation/index.md

 It shows the processes involved in the exchange of messages between traders and the NCTS at departure and arrival of transit movements, and provides definitions, formats and validations of those messages.

-## Important NCTS5 terms
+## Important NCTS terms

-The following terms are important to understand in NCTS5:
+The following terms are important to understand in NCTS:

 - **Consignment:** The header information is provided and applies to the whole transit declaration (up to 1 Consignment level per declaration).